Kevin Eriksson

-Kevin Eriksson (born July 16, 1996) is a Swedish racing driver currently participating in the FIA World Rallycross Championship.
+Kevin Andréas Eriksson (born 16 July 1996) is a Swedish racing driver currently participating in the FIA World Rallycross Championship.
 He is the son of Olsbergs MSE team owner Andréas Eriksson.
 In 2016, he made his debut in FIA RX Supercar with a full-time entry.

+In 2023, he won the Nitro Stampede in Calgary, after missing two opening rounds of the seasons championship contention due to injury.